 In part one of our four-part series on connecting Microsoft Access to a SQL Server database, we outlined the steps for creating a ODBC Data Source Name (DSN) using the SQL Server OLE DB driver.
 With the advent of SQL Server 2005 we had a new driver at our disposal for the purpose of connecting to SQL Server 2005: the SQL Native Client or SNAC for short.
-If you want to take advantage of some of the new features associated with SQL 2005 you'll need to use SNAC.
+If you want to take advantage of some of the new features associated with SQL 2005 and later you'll need to use SNAC.
 How is using this driver any different?
 Are there any new capabilities with this new driver?

 Let's break down the process to show some of the similarities and new opportunities.
 The initial step in creating any Data Source Name (DSN) is locating the Data Sources (ODBC) Control Panel icon.
 Navigate to the Administrative Tools via Start\Control Panel.

 Selecting Data Sources (ODBC) will present you with the ODBC Data Source Administrator dialog box.
 Depending of the requirements of your environment you may choose to create a User, System, or File DSN.
 The differences between the three type of DSNs are presented in the first tip in this series.
 Based upon the fact that a System DSN is available to all users of the workstation or server on which it is created, we will be creating a System DSN in this tip.
 Furthermore, after the selection of a DSN type the process of creating a DSN is essentially the same.

 You'll now be presented with option of selecting the driver you'll be utilizing for this DSN.
 We've previously outlined the process for creating a DSN using the SQL OLE DB driver, this time around we'll explore the SNAC driver-base ODBC DSN.
 Select the SQL Native Client driver and then click Finish.